liblava/liblava/doc/Guide.md

 data, they will be represented by 24 vertices.
 Otherwise, only 8 vertices will be initialized.

+Due to a bug in MSVC, these fields can only be initialized by `create_mesh()` if the vertex struct is `lava::vertex`.
+This will be amended when MSVC is more stable for C++20 compilation.

 <br />

 ## Command-Line Arguments